ibm-cloud-docs/direct-link/order-cloud-exchange.md

 IP assignment on the {{site.data.keyword.cloud_notm}} networking infrastructure is completed within three business days after the virtual circuit request is complete.

-## Steps to order Direct Link Exchange Classic
+## Steps to order Direct Link Exchange on Classic
 {: #how-to-order-cloud-exchange-no-equinix}

 To provision an IBM Cloud Direct Link Exchange connection, complete the following steps.
-To order Direct Link Exchange for Equinix, follow [steps to order Direct Link Exchange Classic for Equinix](/docs/direct-link?topic=direct-link-ordering-direct-link-exchange-classic#provisioning-ibm-cloud-direct-link-exchange-for-equinix).
+To order Direct Link Exchange for Equinix, follow [steps to order Direct Link Exchange on Classic for Equinix](/docs/direct-link?topic=direct-link-ordering-direct-link-exchange-classic#provisioning-ibm-cloud-direct-link-exchange-for-equinix).

 1. Log in to your [IBM Cloud console](https://cloud.ibm.com/){: external} account and open the **Catalog.**
-2. Select the **Navigation Menu** icon on the upper left, then click **Classic Infrastructure**.
+2. Select the **Navigation Menu** icon on the upper left, then click **on Classic Infrastructure**.
-3. Select **Network > Direct Link > Exchange** to open a page that shows the existing Direct Link Classic connections, if any.
+3. Select **Network > Direct Link > Exchange** to open a page that shows the existing Direct Link on Classic connections, if any.
 4. Click **Order Direct Link Exchange** in the upper right of the page.
 The "Create an IBM Cloud Direct Link Exchange Connection" page is displayed.

    Optionally, if diverse ports are accessible, and you previously provisioned the first virtual circuit, you see a page similar to the following one, which shows two ports from which you can select your second virtual circuit.
 For example:<br />